mcpcpc/mcpcpc.github.io/_drafts/2021-01–08-plan9-cpu-auth-severl.md

 [article]({% post_url 2021-01-04-linode-9front %}), then you probably have a working installation of 9front OS on a Linode virtual machine that you can access through a LISH pseudoterminal.
-In the following article, I will attempt to walk through the process of turning creating a cpu+auth server, which will allow you to spawn a virtual desktop from any non-9front OS.
+In the following article, I will attempt to walk through the process of creating a cpu+auth server, which will allow you to spawn a virtual desktop from any non-9front OS.

 ## Cpu and Auth Server Configuration